It’s a new way of looking … but it works.

 You’ve been careful, keeping a watchful eye on all forms of psychological manipulation that can occur in your relationships, especially at work.
-But, it’s finally struck you that you don’t know all the signs to look out for, or how you should respond to gaslighting.
+But it’s finally struck you that you don’t know all the signs to look out for or how to respond to gaslighting.

-Whether you’re already experiencing gaslighting or you prefer just being prepared, there’s fresh ways to identify gaslighting tactics that can protect you.
+Whether you’re already experiencing gaslighting or you prefer just being prepared, there are fresh ways to identify gaslighting tactics that can protect you.

 What is Gaslighting?